 Building Envelope Materials is on a mission to develop quick inexpensive minimally disruptive methods to reduce the thermal energy use of existing buildings to zero.

 The results have been phenomenal.
-We can fill an entire wall cavity through one easily patched 1/2" hole and can inject an entire house in just one day.
+We can fill an entire wall cavity through one easily patched 1/2” hole and can insulate an entire house in just one day.
 In a typical 1950's era fiberglass insulated wall, our technology increases insulation values from R10 to R23 and has been demonstrated to reduce energy usage by 25% or more.